 Can I use other citrus fruits?

 Yes!
-Oranges, mandarins, and clementines also make delicious sorbet.How long does it last?
+Oranges, mandarins, and clementines also make delicious sorbet or did it used to be called sherbet?How long does it last?

 Store in a freezer-safe container for up to 1 week.
 Let it sit on the counter for a few minutes before scooping.My Notes:

-OMG!
-After making these, I realized you can probably do this with any frozen fruit.
-I have blueberries and will give it a try!!
+2. OMG!
+After making tangerine sorbet, I realized I can probably do this with any frozen fruit.
+I have frozen blueberries and will give it a try!!
 I'll let you know if it works the same.

 Looking for an easy gluten-free, dairy free dessert?
 This is it!!